Proof-of-Execution: Reaching Consensus through Fault-Tolerant Speculation: Fabric

-To extensively evaluate our \PoE{} consensus protocol, we implemented it in our \ExpoDB{} permissioned blockchain fabric~\cite{geobft,resilientdb}. \ExpoDB{} is a high-throughput permissioned blockchain fabric that helps us to realize the following goals: (i) implement and test different consensus protocols; (ii) balance the tasks done by a replica through a {\em a parallel pipelined architecture}; (iii) minimize the cost of consensus through {\em batching} client transactions; and (iv) enable use of a secure and efficient ledger.
+To test our design principles in practical settings, we implement our \PoE{} protocol in our \ExpoDB{} fabric~\cite{bc-processing,geobft,resilientdb,rcc,bftbook}. \ExpoDB{} provides its users access to a state-of-the-art replicated transactional engine and fulfills the need of a high-throughput permissioned blockchain fabric. \ExpoDB{} helps us to realize the following goals: (i) implement and test different consensus protocols; (ii) balance the tasks done by a replica through a {\em parallel pipelined architecture}; (iii) minimize the cost of communication through {\em batching} client transactions; and (iv) enable use of a secure and efficient ledger.
+Next, we present a brief overview of our \ExpoDB{} fabric.

 \ExpoDB{} lays down a {\em client-server} architecture where clients send their transactions to servers for processing.
 We use Figure~\ref{fig:pipeline-replica} to illustrate the multi-threaded pipelined architecture associated with each replica.
 At each replica, we spawn multiple {\em input} and {\em output} threads for communicating with the network.
-Input threads also authenticate incoming messages.

-{\bf Batching.} During our formal description, for the sake of explanation, we assumed that the \MName{propose} message from the primary includes a single client request.
-Existing \BFT{} protocols allow consensus on multiple requests at the same time by aggregating those requests in a single batch~\cite{pbft,zyzzyva,sbft,resilientdb}.
-Batching client requests helps to reduce the amount of communication.
-Hence, \PoE{} also employs batching at both replicas and clients.
+{\bf Batching.} During our formal description of \PoE{}, we assumed that the \MName{propose} message from the primary includes a single client request.
+An effective way to reduce the overall cost of consensus is by aggregating several client requests in a single batch and use one consensus step to reach agreement on all these requests~\cite{pbftj,zyzzyva,sbft}.
+To maximize performance, \ExpoDB{} facilitates batching requests at both replicas and clients.

 At the primary replica, we spawn multiple {\em batch-threads} that aggregate clients requests into a batch.
-The input-threads at primary receive client requests, assign them a sequence number and enqueue these requests in the {\em batch-queue}.
-In \ExpoDB{}, all the batch-threads share a common {\em lock-free queue}.
-When a client request is available, the batch-thread dequeues the request, and continues adding it to an existing batch until the batch has reached a pre-defined size.
-Next, it constructs a \MName{propose} message and enqueues this message in the output-queue.
+The input-threads at the primary receive client requests, assign them a sequence number and enqueue these requests in the {\em batch-queue}.
+In \ExpoDB{}, all batch-threads share a common {\em lock-free queue}.
+When a client request is available, a batch-thread dequeues the request and continues adding it to an existing batch until the batch has reached a pre-defined size.
 Each batching-thread also hashes the requests in a batch to create a unique digest.